sjroma/fccWebDesignProjects/NOTES.md

 CSS Grid for 2-axis layout, Flexbox for single axis (either X or Y) layout, as a general rule of thumb.
   * [Wes Bos has free courses](https://wesbos.com/courses/) for both Flexbox and Grid that are well written and quick and easy to go through.

 * Elements in CSS layout are normally either block-level or inline (with exceptions for elements within flex, table and grid elements).
 So it’s the basis for all of CSS layout: it treats all elements like boxes or text. `display:block` makes them act like a block element regardless of what they were before (images are inline for example). `display:inline` makes them act like an inline element. `display:inline-block` makes it act like a block that is laid out inline.
 See [CSS display properties: block, inline, and inline-block — & how to tell the difference](https://medium.com/@DaphneWatson/css-display-properties-block-inline-and-inline-block-how-to-tell-the-difference-7d3a1e6e3051)

-* Including Google fonts, should I use the **link** or **import**?
+* When using Google fonts, should I use the **link** or **import**?
   * For 90%+ of the cases you likely want the **&lt;link&gt;** tag.
 As a rule of thumb, you want to avoid **@import** rules because they defer the loading of the included resource until the file is fetched.

 * 12 Easy Read Fonts